atiqsu/GoogleDrivePHPUploader/README.md

 Update client_id and client_secret in client_secret.json which can be copied from client_secret.json.sample.
 Note you can also download the json file from api console and rename it to client_secret.json.

+You will be request to enter the access token once.

 Usage
 -----